Lagarfljót Worm: Heath snakes and other bodies of water

 The legend that keeping a brekkusnegill (black slug) together with gold will make both grow enormous is associated with other bodies of water, namely Skorradalsvatn (see below), Kleifarvatn, and the Hvítá and Skaftá Rivers.

 Related legends

 Serpent, skate and seal

 Accounts of a serpent sitting on gold, the poisonous skate, and a strange giant seal localized at Lagarfljót are told of in the baroque poem "Rönkufótsríma" by Stefán Ólafsson (d.
 1688).

 The gold-hoarding serpent according to the poem measured one-half Þingmannleið in length or approximately 20 km, and had its head and tail pinned to the ground (lakebed).

 Jón Árnason also touched upon the skate and seal (Selurinn og skatan í Lagarfljóti) in his 1862 book.
-It was poisonous enough to kill anyone who touched it with one finger, and was bound by magic poetry by "power poets" so it could do no harm.
+It was poisonous enough to kill anyone who touched it with one finger.
+To prevent its from doing harm, the monster was bound by potent magic poetry uttered by "power poets".
 Other sources say the skate had nine tails.

 The seal had strange hair like branches growing out of its head, and it too was bound with poetry at the waterfall where it dwelled.